reconhub/learn/content/post/practical-vbd.md

 Solve the system
 ----------------

-In this section, complete and comment that code for:
+In this section, complete and comment the code for:

 -   The VALUES for the initial conditions of the system